How to Optimize Latency in Voice Agents

 Understanding P45, P90, and P99

 P90 shows what 1 in 10 users experience.
-In a 10-minute conversation with 20 turns, users encounter p90 latency twice.
-These delays are noticeable and can negatively impact the user experience.
+Here's a way to make this concrete: in a 10-minute conversation with 20 turns, users encounter p90 latency twice.
+Those delays are noticeable.
+They're the moments where users start wondering if something is wrong.

 Building Production Monitoring Systems